 Substance Use Disorder

-SUD is a mental disorder that leads to a person’s inability to control their use of drugs, alcohol, or medications.
-It affects a person’s brain and behavior.
+SUD is a mental disorder that makes it difficult for a person to control their use of drugs, alcohol, or medications; it affects their brain and their behavior.
 Symptoms can be moderate to severe, with addiction being the most severe form.
-People with this SUD may also have other mental health disorders; they may also struggle with substance use.
+People with SUD may also have other mental health disorders.

 Risk Factors